balena-io/docs/pages/reference/OS/updates/update-process.md

 Finally, the boot settings are modified so that on the next reboot the new root file system is used.
 As a last step, the device is rebooted.

-For devices running {{ $names.os.lower }} 2.x, a status of `OS update failed` means the user application should still be running normally, and the reasons for failure can be examined throught the update logs at `/mnt/data/resinhup/`.
+For devices running {{ $names.os.lower }} 2.x, a status of `OS update failed` means the user application should still be running normally, and the reasons for failure can be examined through the update logs at `/mnt/data/resinhup/`.
 The device may have some reduced functionality, for instance if the supervisor was stopped for the update, but we are working on ways to automatically restore full functionality whenever possible.

 ## Upgrading from {{ $names.os.lower }} 1.x to 2.x